Serious injury or illness

 • Psittacosis.

-Notification of psychological injuries, sexual assault or harassment
+Notification of psychological injuries

-Psychological injuries must be notified where they meet the above criteria, including where the psychological injury is a result of sexual assault or harassment.
-There are additional reporting requirements at mine sites
+Psychological injuries must be notified where they meet the above criteria and where they are a result of sexual assault or sexual harassment.

-Report an incident to WorkSafe poster
+Report an incident to WorkSafe

-Report an incident to WorkSafe poster is a quick reference guide to reporting a death, serious injury or illness, or life-threatening dangerous incident.
+Download these posters for a quick reference guide to reporting a death, serious injury or illness or a life-threatening dangerous incident in your workplace.

 Download now